inkVerb/VIP/101-shell/Lesson-00.md

 | **17** : `kill %2`

-*Note mines closed*
+*Note Mines closed*

 | **18** : `jobs`

-*Note the terminal registeres gedit "Terminated"*
+*Note the terminal registeres Mines "Terminated"*

 *Nautilus (file explorer), also does wonders in the terminal*